Add branching logic to Zaps with Paths

 1. Add a Paths step to your Zap

-• In the Zap editor, click the Action step, or click the plus icon to add an action to your Zap.
+• In the Zap outline, click the Action step or the plus sign + to add a new action.
 A dialog box will open.

 • Search for and select Paths.
 Two path branches, “Path A” and “Path B”, will automatically be created in a single path group (a set of paths that are on the same level).